-Members of staff must not attempt to deal with peer-on-peer abuse as a pastoral, classroom or disciplinary issue, and should not impose their own thresholds before consulting the DSL.
+Members of staff must not attempt to deal with child-on-child abuse as a pastoral, classroom or disciplinary issue, and should not impose their own thresholds before consulting the DSL.
 It is true that there will sometimes be a grey area between, on the one hand, incidents which should be regarded as abusive, and on the other, incidents which are more properly dealt with in schools such as (for example) children fighting or experimenting sexually.
-The DSL can advise staff on the thresholds which pertain to different definitions of peer-on-peer abuse, and in some cases may seek further clarification from pupils.
+The DSL can advise staff on the thresholds which pertain to different definitions of child-on-child abuse, and in some cases may seek further clarification from pupils.

-Staff should be aware that safeguarding issues can manifest themselves via peer-on-peer abuse.
-This is most likely to include, but may not be limited to:
+Staff should be aware that safeguarding issues can manifest themselves via child-on-child abuse.

-- bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - sexting (also known as youth produced sexual imagery) - upskirting (either for sexual gratification of the perpetrator or to cause upset to the victim) - initiation / hazing type violence and rituals.
+- This is most likely to include, but may not be limited to: - bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - sexting (also known as youth produced sexual imagery) - upskirting (either for sexual gratification of the perpetrator or to cause upset to the victim)

+• initiation / hazing type violence and rituals.